divi2806/insight-quest-frontend/README.md

 ## Overview

-InsightQuest is a decentralized productivity platform built on the Web3 ecosystem that incentivizes users through the $TASK token economy.
+TASK-fi is a decentralized productivity platform built on the Web3 ecosystem that incentivizes users through the $TASK token economy.
 The platform enables users to earn rewards for completing productivity tasks like solving LeetCode problems or watching educational content, while also providing an AI agent marketplace where users can purchase productivity tools using $TASK tokens.

 ### Core Concept

-Think of InsightQuest as "Duolingo + ChatGPT + GitHub Copilot + Token Economy":
+Think of TASK-fi as "Duolingo + ChatGPT + GitHub Copilot + Token Economy":

 - **Earn** tokens by completing productive tasks
 - **Purchase** AI agents to automate workflows